julianthome/dwmgr/README.md

 ## Build basic configuration repository

-If you run `./dwmgr.sh -s`, the tool will create a personal `my-dwm` git repository that contains all the feature branches by applying the patches listed in `[dwm|dmeny]-deps.csv`, dependency files where the first column is the main patch (that corresponds to a branch) followed by the patches it
+If you run `./dwmgr.sh -s dwm`, the tool will create a personal `my-dwm` git repository that contains all the feature branches by applying the patches listed in `[dwm|dmeny]-deps.csv`, dependency files where the first column is the main patch (that corresponds to a branch) followed by the patches it